enriquebv/getskills/readme.md

    NEXT_PUBLIC_API_SERVER=http://localhost:3000
    ```

 > You must need a MongoDB server to store the data.
-If you dont have any, you can run: `yarn docker:install` and `yarn docker:start`.
+If you dont have any, run: `yarn docker:install` and `yarn docker:start`.
 You will need Docker.

 <!-- CONTACT -->